JamesPhillipsUK/IPStatistics/README.md

 ## Release Details

-This plugin was released on 26th July 2017 under the GNU General Public License v3.0 or later by James Phillips.
+This software was released on 26th July 2017 under the GNU General Public License v3.0 or later by James Phillips.
 See the LICENSE file for more details.